gis-yang/DroneMapping/README.md

 *	Charge both controller and drone batteries.
 Each battery takes about 1 hour and 20 minutes to charge to full, the controller needs about 3 hours.
 There are two charging ports on the original charger, one for the controller and one for battery.
 *	There is a 32gb sd card coming with the drone.
 Make sure to clear it before going to the field.
 If using a computer to format, use the fat32.
 *	Take a test fly to confirm everything is good and the drone can take off.
 If the drone is good to be taken off, that will save lots of the time when doing the mapping in the field.
+*	Check weather before heading out to ensure no rain, high wind or fog is forecasted.
+*	In the field, check for an appropriate takeoff and landing area with line of sight to the entire study area.
 *	Check everything is good using DJI GO 4 before use GS pro, then go to GS Pro and click to fly.
 The take-off location is better to be flat, dry and close to the mapping area as much as possible to save the battery.
-*	When the drone fly to the area and start mapping, make sure turn on the sound of the ipad and hear the shutter sounds every 2-3s.
-Sometimes if accidentally clicked video shooting at some point before the mapping, the drone will pretend to do the mapping, but keep shooting video without the notice.
+*	When the drone flies to the area and starts mapping, turn on the sound of the ipad and hear the shutter sounds every 2-3s.
+If there is no sound, you may have accidentally clicked video shooting before the mapping, and your data will be unusable.

 ## Resources: